pip-services/pip-services-docs/content/en/python/expressions/tokenizers/generic/_index.md

 Creates a whitespace state.

 #### [GenericWordState](generic_word_state)
-A WordState returns a word from a scanner.
+A WordState that returns a word from a scanner.

 #### [SymbolNode](symbol_node)
 Constructs a SymbolNode.